MiNombreEsPablo/MiNombreEsPablo/README.md

 ## ⚡ Fun Fact

-I have a [YouTube channel](https://www.minombreespablo.com) (in spanish) about life in Japan and Pokémon Stuff
+I have a [YouTube channel](https://www.minombreespablo.com) (in spanish) about life in Japan and Pokémon Stuff.

-I *really* like technology, in fact I have an RFID implant on my right hand
+I *really* like technology, in fact I have an RFID implant on my right hand 🤖.